SIESTA Rehab Education for Stroke Recovery

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment ApneaLink, SIESTA Rehab Education for stroke recovery?
+What evidence suggests that the SIESTA Rehab Education and ApneaLink interventions could be effective for stroke recovery?

 This trial is for adults over 18 who've had a stroke and are admitted to the Shirley Ryan AbilityLab.
 They must be able to consent, follow study procedures, and have medical clearance.
 It's not for those with serious heart conditions, neurological diseases like MS or Alzheimer's, pregnant/nursing women, people with skin allergies/open wounds, or users of certain cardiac devices.